Santiago, Isabela: Congress representation

 Santiago is represented in the Philippine Congress as part of Isabela's 4th legislative district.
 Currently, Joseph S. Tan is the city's representative.

 Culture and tourism

 The majority of the population speaks Tagalog and Ilocano.
 English is the medium of instruction in schools and is generally understood and spoken especially in the business community.

 Tourism is a new industry in the city.
 Serving as the jump-off point in northeastern Luzon for tourists, many landmarks are developed.
-Tourist spots near Santiago are Quirino Province, Magat Dam in Isabela, Banaue Rice Terraces in Cordillera, and white sand beaches in Aurora Province facing the Pacific Ocean.
+Tourist spots near Santiago are Quirino Province, Magat Dam in Isabela, Banaue Rice Terraces in Ifugao, and white sand beaches in Aurora Province facing the Pacific Ocean.